 A cold case is an unsolved criminal investigation that remains open indefinitely pending the discovery of new evidence.
-There have been numerous unique cases throughout history, some of which still remained unsolved to this day, such as the Jack the Ripper killings, the Zodiac murders, and the Black Dahlia slaying.
+There have been numerous unique cases throughout history, some of which remain unsolved to this day, such as the Jack the Ripper killings, the Zodiac murders, and the Black Dahlia slaying.
 In this new, regular series, Wicked Horror’s resident true crime expert April Bennett takes a look at one of these cases in an attempt to better understand why it remains open.
 In this installment, April will be revisiting the infamous Tekarkana murders which inspired the feature film The Town that Dreaded Sundown.

 The cold case of the Texarkana Phantom is a story unlike any other.
 This masked killer terrorized a small Southern city over a six month period in 1946.
 He claimed five casualties and heavily traumatized three others while simultaneously throwing an entire town into hysterics.
 The Texarkana Phantom’s attacks (which later inspired the classic horror movie The Town That Dreaded Sundown) took place between February 1946 and July 1946.
 They left five dead, three injured, and an entire town traumatized.

 The majority of the information contained in this piece comes from the books: The Phantom Killer: Unlocking the Mystery of the Texarkana Serial Murders: The Story of a Town in Terror by James Presley (the nephew of Bill Presley, the local Sheriff presiding over the case) and The Texarkana Moonlight Murders: The Unsolved Case of the 1946 Phantom Killer by Michael Newton.
 Although the murders occurred over 70 years ago, these books were published within the last several years.

 So, what about Texarkana?